RonMansolilli/pashi/README.md

   - add more crime datasets (i.e. prior years) to average crime over time
   - Add rental costs per unit
   - Notes on what "affordable" means and who would 'qualify' for affordable housing
+  - Utilize additional model fields to provide more useful UX (see Section 3b for fields)